Seeing the Difference: Art Reimagined for Reagila

 We transformed iconic paintings to reflect the emotional weight of scizophrenia—then brought them back to life.

-Photo of an interactive painting of Ricter, created by Lampyon
+Video of an Animated painting exhibition of Richter, created by lampyon

 Reagila,